TrisNol/Fashion-Product-Classification/README.md

 The main file called app.py will train a multi-label-encoder and a TensorFlow model, exporting them for further use.

 ### Backend
-The backend component encapsulates a Flask REST API used to pass images to the model for categorization.
+The backend component encapsulates a FastAPI REST API used to pass images to the model for categorization.
 In order to use this component, the encoder and model folder of the training components including their contents have to be copied into this project.
-Once the server has been started, you can pass POST-Request to the /categories endpoint for processing.
-The body must be of JSON-format and contain a valid URL to a JPG at the "path" attribute.
-An array of the identified categories will be returned.
+Once the server has been started, you can pass POST-Request to the `/categories` endpoint for processing.
+The body must be of JSON-format and contain a base64 encoded image of the JPG format.

 ### Frontend
+Once opened the frontend offers you two options for adding images:

+1. Drag & Drop
+2. Select file(s) dialog

+Any added images will be base64 encoded and passed to the previously mentioned POST endpoint.